-What makes the latest Roald Dahl cinematic adaptation, The BFG, a success is that the forces behind the movie are nothing if not fascinated about what children will make of the world.
-Reteaming the powerhouse that breathed life into E.T.: The Extra-Terrestrial, and bringing them under the banner of Disney, director Steven Spielberg, scribe Melissa Mathison and executive producer Kathleen Kennedy give Dahl’s beloved book, The BFG, the big screen treatment for a whole new generation of children.
+What makes the latest Roald Dahl cinematic adaptation, The BFG, a success is that the forces behind the movie are fascinated about what children make of the world.
+Reteaming the powerhouse that breathed life into E.T.: The Extra-Terrestrial, and bringing them under the banner of Disney, director Steven Spielberg, scribe Melissa Mathison, and executive producer Kathleen Kennedy give Dahl’s beloved book, The BFG, the big-screen treatment for a whole new generation of children.
 The BFG—that Big Friendly Giant—once again strides into children’s dreams and pleas for kindness.

-Set in London in the 1980s, The BFG finds precocious insomniac, Sophie (newcomer Ruby Barnhill), wide-awake during the witching hour.
-When she sees something she shouldn’t, a giant, she is whisked away to Giant Country where she will have to live out the rest of her days lest she spill the secret.
+Set in London in the 1980s, The BFG finds precocious insomniac Sophie (newcomer Ruby Barnhill) wide-awake during the witching hour.
+When she sees something she shouldn’t, a giant, she is whisked away to Giant Country, where she will have to live out the rest of her days lest she spills the secret.

-Luckily, Sophie has been abducted by a big, friendly giant (Mark Rylance in motion capture) who is a vegetarian by choice—he grows Snozzcumbers to make a horrid stew and ferment into explosive Frobscottle—and a dreamer catcher by trade.
-Sophie learns that BFG steals off into the night to both collect and plant dreams for the children of London.
-Little orphan Sophie is smitten; here is her first true friend, an intelligent giant, though he mixes up his words frequently, with the heart to match.
+Luckily, Sophie has been abducted by a big, friendly giant (Mark Rylance in motion capture) who is a vegetarian by choice—he grows Snozzcumbers to make a horrid stew and ferment into explosive Frobscottle—and a dream catcher by trade.
+Sophie learns that BFG steals off into the night to collect and plant dreams for the children of London.
+Little orphan Sophie is smitten.
+Here is her first true friend, an intelligent giant (though he mixes up his words frequently) with the heart to match.

 That good is thanks to Rylance’s performance, full of kind eyes and twisted words.
 He looks like Quentin Blake’s illustrations suddenly stood up and stepped right off Dahl’s pages.
-Building off his Academy Award-performance in Spielberg’s Bridge of Spies, Rylance clearly understands the important and underlying aspects of a Spielberg hero.
+Building off his Academy Award performance in Spielberg’s Bridge of Spies, Rylance understands the importance and underlying aspects of a Spielberg hero.